azhongzl/itdoes/README.md

 # itdoes
 ## 1. Introduction
     Itdoes is a web development framework which can be easily extended to add/configure new features for common web software systems.
 User can focus only on their own business logics based on this framework.
     It provides common features including database access, transaction management, cache control, authentication/authorization, full text search, security, Restful services, file upload, email, ftp, Web socket, XMPP, code generator, and many other useful utilities like reflections, bean populators, object pool.
     It encapsulates may popular frameworks/libs, like Spring, Hibernate, Shiro, SpringMvc, Spring-Data-Jpa, Validator, MySQL, Slf4j/logback, Jackson, JAXB, Cglib, Dozer, FreeMarker, JPA, Digest, Crypto, POI, Seleinum.
 It also provides examples for unit (Mockito, PowerMock), integeration, functional test (Spring-test, Selenium).
     Following is just notes for each layer while designing the framework.
 It would be refined in the future to add user-friendly documentations.

 ## 2. Web
 ### 2.1	SpringMvc & Restful
-o	SpringMvc is a single framework which is easy to implement Restful comparing Struts2 and other Web frameworks. o	Separate definition of Service and Web.
+- SpringMvc is a single framework which is easy to implement Restful comparing Struts2 and other Web frameworks.
+-	Separate definition of Service and Web.
 Web definition is a child of service one, which means it can get all information from Service, but Service cannot be the information form Web.
-Service will scan all @Component expect @Controller and @ControllerAdvice. o	Use @ModelAttribute for post and put which needs populate POs at runtime. o	Use @ExceptionHandler to handle all the exceptions thrown in any space.
-Other exceptions handlers are defined either in a SimpleMappingExceptionResolver and web.xml. o	Use Validation framework to validate the POs when post and put.
-This is a check for “hack” only since client UI has already checked that. o	For Date<->String convert, register a @InitBinder in BaseController to only accept number instead of date display format to avoid timezone issue. o	Use @RestController to return all data in Json format instead of render a JSP. o	Use a Forcade Controller to handle all the simple table-entity data. o	The real Restful is not defined in HTML5 and can only be supported in HTTP which means only APIs using XmlHttpRequest can be acted as a Restful client.
+Service will scan all @Component expect @Controller and @ControllerAdvice.
+-	Use @ModelAttribute for post and put which needs populate POs at runtime.
+-	Use @ExceptionHandler to handle all the exceptions thrown in any space.
+Other exceptions handlers are defined either in a SimpleMappingExceptionResolver and web.xml.
+-	Use Validation framework to validate the POs when post and put.
+This is a check for “hack” only since client UI has already checked that.
+-	For Date<->String convert, register a @InitBinder in BaseController to only accept number instead of date display format to avoid timezone issue.
+-	Use @RestController to return all data in Json format instead of render a JSP.
+-	Use a Forcade Controller to handle all the simple table-entity data.
+-	The real Restful is not defined in HTML5 and can only be supported in HTTP which means only APIs using XmlHttpRequest can be acted as a Restful client.
 The normal Html form cannot be used.
 As a common framework, finally use a pattern which is: <Resoucce>/<Operation>/[ID].
 ### 2.2	Media Type
 o	Use Json/html/text/xml withUTF8 to support multi-byte languages.
 ## 3. Service